pytorch/tutorials/recipes_source/amx.rst

 ============

-Advanced Matrix Extensions (AMX), also known as Intel® Advanced Matrix Extensions (Intel® AMX), is an x86 extension, which introduce two new components: a 2-dimensional register file called 'tiles' and an accelerator of Tile Matrix Multiplication (TMUL) that are able to operate on those tiles.
+Advanced Matrix Extensions (AMX), also known as Intel® Advanced Matrix Extensions (Intel® AMX), is an x86 extension, which introduce two new components: a 2-dimensional register file called 'tiles' and an accelerator of Tile Matrix Multiplication (TMUL) that is able to operate on those tiles.
 AMX is designed to work on matrices to accelerate deep-learning training and inference on the CPU and is ideal for workloads like natural-language processing, recommendation systems and image recognition.

 Intel advances AI capabilities with 4th Gen Intel® Xeon® Scalable processors and Intel® AMX, delivering 3x to 10x higher inference and training performance versus the previous generation, see `Accelerate AI Workloads with Intel® AMX`_.